-- Storing or disposing of nuclear and toxic waste; - Exporting products prohibited under any law; - Prostitution; - Processing and exporting endangered species; and - Production of weapons of warfare.
+- Storing or disposing of nuclear and toxic waste; - Exporting products prohibited under any law; - Prostitution: - Processing and exporting endangered species; and - Production of weapons of warfare.

-For more information contact the Chief Executive Officer, Ministry of Customs and Revenue - PO Box 1877, Telephone: 20411, Email: info_services@revenue.gov.ws Website: www.revenue.gov.ws

-3. MINISTRY OF THE PRIME MINISTER AND CABINET (IMMIGRATION SERVICES)
+For more information contact the Chief Executive Officer, Ministry of Customs and Revenue - PO Box 1877, Telephone: 20411, Email: info_services@revenue.gov.ws Website: www.revenue.gov.ws iii.
+MINISTRY OF COMMERCE INDUSTRY AND LABOUR (for WORK PERMIT) AND MINISTRY OF THE PRIME MINISTER AND CABINET (for IMMIGRATION SERVICES)